 10. Don't just design the space, design for life

-Another clever idea from Schüller is this laundry sorting unit.
+Another clever utility room design idea from Schüller is this laundry sorting unit.
 Through the open slots in the door, dirty washing can be passed through and sorted (whether by washing temperature or colour) into laundry baskets that can be taken out easily.
 Get the whole family to commit to the idea and you've cracked it.

 Find more clever laundry storage design ideas in our guide.